hongaar/moker/README.md

 make some assumptions you may not agree with.
 If that's the case, this tool is probably not for you.
-The defaults used by the various core plugins are documented below and marked with a nerd-face emoji 🤓 so you should be able to get a clear picture of what to expect when you decide to it.
+The defaults used by the various core plugins are documented below and marked with a nerd-face emoji 🤓 so you should be able to get a clear picture of what to expect when you decide to use it.

 ## Prepare